hiveot/hub.capnp/README.md

 The gateway is intended to cover various use-cases.
 The WoT architecture describes [several of them](https://www.w3.org/TR/wot-architecture/#sec-use-cases) such as smart home for consumers and smart factories in industry.

 The gateway is intended to be used with WoST compliant IoT devices (WoST Things)and legacy devices.
 WoST compliant devices automatically discovery the gateway on a local network and requests to provision themselves.
 The administrator logs into the gateway and accepts the provisioning request.
-From then on the device sends its data to the gateway from where it can be accessed and monitored.
+From then on the device sends its Thing Description and its events to the gateway, from where it can be accessed and monitored.
 A management plugin lets the user administer and monitor devices through a web browser.

 Legacy devices that are not WoST compliant are accessed through plugins that convert between the legacy format and WoT standards.
 They can be used as if they are WoT devices via the gateway APIs.

-In either case IoT devices never access the Internet directly.
+In either case WoST Things are never accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
 End users view and control the devices through the gateway using their web browser.
 This works entirely stand-alone and no Internet access is required.
 For remote access and monitoring, the gateway can connect securely to a cloud WoST Gateway over the Internet.
 Here too, there is never a direct connection from the Internet to the local network.

 The features of the gateway is provided through plugins.
 Core plugins that (will be) included are for Thing discovery using Thing Description documents.

+## WoST vs WoT

+As mentioned elsewhere in more detail, WoST is an implementation of WoT where Things do not run a server.
+Instead WoST 'Things' push their data into an intermediary WoST gateway.
+The  reason behind this approach is that of security.
+Implementing servers securely is hard and not a role for a simple IoT device.

+WoST therefore supports [section 6.7 of the WoT architecture](https://www.w3.org/TR/wot-architecture/#direct-communication) with a protocol binding that requires the Thing to connect to an Intermediary.
+The WoST gateway is in this case the intermediary and implements a server for the Thing to connect to.

+The WoST gateway functionality is provided through plugins.
+The Intermediary plugin implements the protocol binding for WoST Things to connect to.

 ## Installation